giankdiluvi/giankdiluvi.github.io/yvr.md

 ## Museums and galleries
 - Museum of Anthropology at UBC.
 My favorite.
 Highly recommend.
 - Beaty Biodiversity Museum at UBC.
 Has the largest blue whale in North America.
 - Museum of Vancouver.
+It's okay.
 - Science World.
 Pretty fun.
 - Art Gallery.
+People say it's overrated.
 - Polygon Gallery.
+Rotates frequently, but I like it.
+Go for coffee to Nemesis!

 ## Food

 **Ramen**.
-The ramen scene in Vancouver is insanely good, and usually cheaper than other cuisines.
+The ramen scene in Vancouver is insanely good.
 You will probably not go wrong no matter where you go, but here are some options that I have tried and liked:
 - Maruhachi.
 They have a chicken broth; probably my goto ramen around.